 - Unified URL and different layouts: the smaller the screen, the more primitive interface elements are.
 A vertical series of narrow blocks represent a website.

 Using a unified URL allows for adaptation with best results and minimum errors.
 It also guarantees equal indexing with no risk to lose positions due to duplicates issue.

 Eight typical SEO development mistakes

 Now let’s take a look at the pitfalls of web-dev, which can severely throttle your web promotion.
 It is far from a complete SEO checklist but covers the most common pitfalls.

 In the perfect world, teams working on web development know every requirement and recommendation search engines have and act accordingly.
 In reality, nobody cares about SEO development, considering it to be an “important-but-not-urgent” type of task.

-As a result you get a massive bunch of petty and annoying mistakes.
+As a result, you get a large bunch of petty and annoying mistakes.
 You can easily avoid them at the start, but fixing it all is very, very expensive.
 Here are eight major mistakes:

 1. Content loads dynamically

 There is an opinion that dynamic content hurts SEO by default.
-However, the realities of modern development are such that you just have to do both: give content out statically at first, and once the user interacts with it for the first time (for example with search filters), engage dynamic delivery (AJAX).
+However, the realities of modern development are such that you have to do both: give content out statically at first, and once the user interacts with it for the first time (for example with search filters), engage dynamic delivery (AJAX).

 So it just requires some extra development work and proper guidance.

 2. Beautiful pages without content

 You can refer to the section above to remind yourself why content is essential and how websites without content are born.
 It is crucial to understand that websites made for clients.
 No matter how beautiful it looks, it won’t work without proper content.
 No content — no SEO gains.